 Just like salt, there is usually too much sugar in our diets than we know.
 You, therefore, need to ensure that the foods you buy contain the right amount of sugar by checking the label for the list of ingredients.
 Food and drinks that have added sugars contain calories but are low on other nutrients.
 So, we are advised to consume them on occasions and not frequently.
 Certain foods such as milk and fruits have natural sugars, but these are okay for our body.
 However, we need to cut back on foods that contain added sugars, with the major disadvantage of consuming such foods being tooth decay.

 Got a question?
-To book your free consultation & taster session with your local trainer please leave your details below and we will be in touch within 24 hours.
+To book your free consultation & taster session with your local trainer in London, please leave your details below and we will be in touch within 24 hours.

 Work with us today